 Flat collar, martingale collar, or harness.
 We can teach dogs how to walk nicely without choking them or shocking them.
 Front clip harnesses apply some pressure to the shoulders that help restrain a pulling dog, but no “tool” will teach your dog how to walk nicely – that’s up to us with training!

-6-foot flat leash.
-We need this handy, basic tool to teach your dog to loose-leash walk and give you attention.
-It’s really easier to manage your dog with a regular leash than those unwieldy retractable leashes.
+6′, 8′ or 10′ flat leash.
+We need this handy, basic tool to teach your dog to loose-leash walk.
+I do not recommend using retractable leashes.

 Podcasts & Articles